Spiritually Cleansing A Location (Domestic Hoodoo Folk Magic)

 Know which colors you need according to your birth month for balance.
 Winter-born people need firey colors such as red, orange, scarlet, bright yellow, warm yellow, and golden yellow.
 Summer-born people need watery colors such as blue, black, white, silvery blue, gray, blue-green, and seafoam green.
 Spring-born people need metal colors such as copper, bronze, silver, and gold.
 Fall people need wood colors such as brown, green, tan, olive, and dusky hues.

 Illuminate your house, shop, or office.
-Make sure that there are lights turned on.
+Make sure that the lights are turned on.
 Do not turn off all the house lights or shop at night.

 Position your bed correctly.
 Ensure there's no light directly above the headboard, as this would drain one's energy.
 It's also ideal for placing the headboard facing the window.